ott-jax/ott/docs/index.rst

 .. module:: ott

-- :mod:`ott.geometry` contains classes that instantiate the ground *cost matrix* used to specify OT problems.
-Here cost matrix can be understood in a literal (by instantiating a matrix) or abstract sense (by passing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel).
+- :mod:`ott.geometry` contains classes that instantiate the ground *cost matrix* used to specify a :term:`Kanrotovich problem`.
+Here cost matrix can be both understood in a literal (by instantiating a matrix) or abstract (by storing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel) sense.
 An important case is handled by the :mod:`ott.geometry.pointcloud` module which specifies *two point clouds*, paired with a *cost function* (to be chosen within :mod:`ott.geometry.costs`).
   Geometry objects are used to describe OT *problems*, solved next by *solvers*.